 The Netflix Documentary

 All this scandal happening to a former darling of the press led to a much-watched and discussed 2019 Netflix documentary, “Bikram: Yogi, Guru, Predator.”
 Oprah picked up the story in her blog, O Daily, with a Where is Bikram Now? story.
 The documentary shows the background of the sexual harassment and financial wrongdoing charges.
 It seems clear that Bikram was guilty of misconduct.
 But there is a nagging doubt.
 Was this foreign born yogi in full awareness of his misconduct?
-He hailed from a country so traditional that parents still routinely arrange marriages there.
+He hailed from a country so traditional that parents still routinely arrange marriages for their children there.
 In India, people still recognize caste status.
 Were the social and legal import of Bikram’s actions clear to him?
 And did his understanding matter?

 Instructors or Devotees?

-Those who truly invested in the hot series, particularly Bikram’s certified instructors who attended the training, are often unwilling to give up on what makes Bikram yoga special.
+Those who are truly invested in the hot series, particularly Bikram’s certified instructors who attended the training, are often unwilling to give up on what makes Bikram yoga special.
 Even if no one can quite articulate what that is.
 In the yoga studios where I have practiced, it is impossible for everyday yoga practitioners to deny that Bikram was guilty of something.
 He broke the law.
 He fled instead of paying for his crimes.

 However, the fact remains that his 90 minute hot workout is still practiced.
 To some degree Bikram Hot Yoga is still seminal in the yoga world.
 There has been no real erasing of the Bikram way.
-You catch the pieces of the chant he taught his instructors, you hear, during backward bending pose, “Go back, way back, fall back, all back … ” and it’s a way for the teacher to claim their awareness of Bikram’s forty year old teaching script.
+You catch the pieces of the chant he taught his instructors, you hear, during backward bending pose, “Go back, way back, fall back, all back … ” and it’s a way for the teacher to claim their awareness of Bikram’s forty-year-old teaching script.

 Bikram Yoga’s Longevity